 Griefshare has ideas on how to fin help and comfort at this time of need.
 If you have been meeting the needs for care and comfort for the deceased loved one for days, weeks or months, remember that you have physical, emotional and spiritual needs that must be met at this time.
 You have suffered a deep loss, and you have a need to be comforted.

 Recognizing that people are especially vulnerable during a time of personal loss, the Federal Trade Commission has set up regulations for the sale of funeral services and merchandise.
 The Funeral Rule requires that you be given itemized prices and information.
 The Funeral Consumers Alliance offers answers to frequently asked questions about funerals.
 The Funeral Consumers Alliance of Western Massachusetts is the local chapter that provides information and help to people here in Western Massachusetts.

 Massachusetts has enacted Regulations governing funeral homes that are enforced by the Board of Registration of Funeral Services.
 How are the decedent's wishes for funeral services and issues such as cremation handled?
-The regulations for disposition instruct funeral homes to follow the directions that a person has made in a funeral services contract.
-If there is no funeral contract, then the disposition is made according to:
+The regulations for disposition instruct funeral homes on th conduct of the final arrangements.

 In addition to funeral arrangements, many other tasks may need to be taken care of.
 I have prepared a check list for you and your family to use in the Estate Settlement process.

 The focus should be on the needs of the people who have suffered the loss at this time.
 The needs of each person are different for each individual.
 For example, as the realization of death becomes apparent, children and teenagers may need reassurance from their fears about who would take care of them if they lost their parents . . . children and adults may have disrupted sleep . . . family relationships may become strained.